polar-app/polar-app/_docs/ank-sync-for-spaced-repetition.md

 create note types for "Basic" and "Cloze" otherwise sync will fail.
 Changing the language doesn't re-create the note types unfortunately.
 We're working on a fix for this issue.

-# Usage

-Once Polar Connect is running, go to *Tools | Sync Flashcards to Anki* from within the Document Repository.

 # Limitations